-Lessening humanity’s impact on the environment requires structuring public decision-making processes to yield environmentally favorable and effective decisions.
+Lessening humanity’s impact on the environment requires structuring public decision-making processes to yield environmentally favorable and socially equitable effective decisions, while working with the constraints of real people and organizations.
 Our research focuses on the interaction between people, regulatory processes, infrastructure, and the environment.
-Specifically, we seek to identify ways (1) to make environmental planning and management processes more flexible and adaptive and (2) to redesign the permitting and operations of large water infrastructure to meet more diverse environmental and social needs.
+Specifically, we seek to identify ways (1) to make environmental planning and management processes more flexible and adaptive and (2) to redesign the permitting and operations of large infrastructure (especially water and energy) to meet more diverse environmental and social needs.

-Because solving environmental problems requires interdisciplinary approaches, our group draw on the fields of environmental governance, public management, and water resources engineering to link the design of water and infrastructure planning processes to their long-term performance.
+Because solving environmental problems requires interdisciplinary approaches, our group draws on the fields of environmental governance, public management, and water resources engineering to link the design of environmental decision-making processes to their long-term performance.
 We use both qualitative and quantitative analysis, including surveys, econometric modeling, archival research, computational text mining, case studies, and ethnography.

 What are the geological, ecological, and institutional dimensions of the sediment system in coastal Southern California?
 Can participatory modeling help managers envision more sustainable sediment management practices?
 Funding: NOAA Ecological Effects of Sea Level Rise (PI: Brett Sanders)